ah-/kernel-asahi/redhat/docs/repository-layout.rst

 Frequency: Merges 'master' branch daily

 The os-build branch is the development branch of the tree.
-The os-build branch tracks the latest version of the kernel patches for ARK and Fedora, as well as the kernel configuration and build scripts.
+The os-build branch tracks the latest version of the kernel patches for RHEL and Fedora, as well as the kernel configuration and build scripts.
 This is the branch to send merge request to.
 When a new release is made, this branch is merged into the release branch.
 Configuration and build scripts can be found in the